TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/023 Add Todo Web API.md

 ## The Controller Class
 Create a new "TodosController" in WebAPI/Controllers.

 Set it up similarly to the UsersController, with the attributes and the inheritance.
 We need an ITodoLogic field variable as well.
+Give it a go, then look at the hint for verification.

 <details>
 <summary>hint</summary>